Cil-liers/colour_blocks/README.md

 ### Note
 This is not necessarily the end of the project, it is a work in progress that I intend to change and evolve!

+## Updates (2025/01/26)
+Blocks now cannot be created where other blocks exist and blocks land with minimal overlapping